 As the next round of state tests approach, it is important to review the facts around opting out of state tests.
 Each year misinformation about the impact of opt-outs is presented as fact to parents, as school district officials attempt to convince parents to have their children take the state tests.
 This fact sheet attempts to clear up the misinformation by reviewing the federal requirements for participation in the state assessments and potential consequences of opting-out for districts and students.

 NYSUT fully supports a parent’s right to choose what is best for their children.
-Despite the temporary moratorium that eliminates certain consequences of the state tests, these tests are still administered and used for “advisory” purposes and for identifying low-performing schools.
+There have been changes in state policies and laws that eliminate certain consequences of the state tests for students and teachers; however, these tests are still administered and used for “advisory” purposes and for identifying low-performing schools.

 HOW DO YOU OPT YOUR CHILD OUT OF THE STATE TESTS

 The State Education Department (SED) no longer questions a parent’s right to opt their child out of the state tests but has not adopted a formal state policy.
 Therefore, the opt-out process is different in each district.
 You should check with your school principal or district administrator to find out the process in your district.
 If the district does not have a standard form, send the principal a letter stating the tests you do not want your child to take part in and request the district provide a productive alternative activity.
 All requests for opt-outs should be made in writing to ensure a paper trail should a question arise about whether you requested that your child not take the state tests.
 The letter should be provided to the school principal prior to the start of the state testing period.
 The sooner the letter is provided the less likely the district is to dispute your request.
 Some parents provide the letter on the first day of school.